 #9.
 Cherry Blossom

-Cherry blossoms are integral to Japanese culture, blooming first in the spring and then inspiring festivals all around the year.
+Cherry blossoms are integral to Japanese culture and their national flowers, blooming first in the spring and then inspiring festivals all around the year.
 Early in the 20th century, Japan donated several of these trees to the United States, so the beautiful blossoms can now be found outside of Japan as well.

 These trees produce delicate white and pink flowers that are believed to represent revival and new beginnings.
 See this cherry blossom flower meaning article for more interesting facts.